Placement

 Hiring UGAs

-There are approximately 106 UGA positions per term each year (except summer term, which varies based on the number of summer residents).
-Because we are filling each spot by term and not all candidates are on for all three terms, we usually need to hire around 130-160 UGAs to fill the openings we have throughout the year.
+There are approximately 104 UGA positions per term each year (except summer term, which varies based on the number of summer residents).
+Because we are filling each spot by term and not all candidates are on for all three terms, we hire approximately 130-160 UGAs to fill the openings throughout the year.

 Leave Term UGAs

-You can apply for a position during a leave term, but we cannot officially hire you until we find out if we can house leave-term students for that term.
+Leave Term UGA is a term that refers to a UGA who is not taking Dartmouth College courses during the academic term.
 Winter and Summer are the only terms in which we may potentially hire leave-term UGAs, though leave-term placements in these terms are not guaranteed.
 We cannot hire leave-term UGAs in the Fall or Spring terms.
+You can apply for a position during a leave term, but we cannot officially hire you until we find out if we can house leave-term students for that term.

 If you plan on applying for a position during a leave term, please contact the UGA Recruitment and Selection Committee.